Wrong way maps in uniformly finite homology and homology of groups: Equivariant setting

 \begin{proof} The construction of the map is analogous to the non-equivariant construction in the proof of Theorem \ref{thm:constr_loc_map}, using the idea from the above proof of Proposition \ref{prop:equiv_iso}.

 Concretely, this means that we may assume the $\Delta$-operator used in the argument to be equivariant.
 Furthermore, the map $\eta\colon M \to N$ that we use in the construction must also be made $\Gamma$-equivariant: then a point $x \in M$ is not necessarily mapped anymore to a point $y \in N$ which minimizes the distance from $x$ to $N$, but the difference to such a map will be uniform in the distance $d(x,N)$ and this suffices for the argument.
-And last, using the idea from the above proof of Proposition \ref{prop:equiv_iso}, we can deduce that $\pi_q(N) \to \pi_q(M)$ can be improved to be equivariantly equicontinuously surjective. \end{proof}
+And last, using the idea from the above proof of Proposition \ref{prop:equiv_iso}, we can deduce that $\pi_q(N) \to \pi_q(M)$ can be improved to be equivariantly equicontinuously surjective (provided we are in the situation of Theorem \ref{thm:constr_loc_map} where we assume this). \end{proof}